gausby/ecoule/documentation/building-an-ecoute-transformer.md

 ## Initialization Function
-As with any Écoute plugin, an initialization step will be run if the plugin implements an `initialize` function that recieves a callback as the first argument.
-If an error is passed to the callback the entire Écoute instance will get terminated.
+As with any Écoule plugin, an initialization step will be run if the plugin implements an `initialize` function that recieves a callback as the first argument.
+If an error is passed to the callback the entire Écoule instance will get terminated.

 ## Execute Function